Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Numerical Simulation Analysis

-By leveraging randomized matrix approximation, our fast-MUSIC method 1 relying on a uniform sampling is the most efficient, with its time complexity linearly scalable with $M$, i.e. $\OM (p^2 M )~(p\geq K)$.
-As demonstrated in Figure 4, for a large antenna array $M=1000$, our fast-MUSIC would be around $1000$ times faster than the standard MUSIC.
-In this case, its required computation latency is only 0.5 ms (e.g. MUSIC consumes 500 ms).
-It is noteworthy that, although our fast method 2 theoretically has the complexity $\OM (tp M^2)$, as previously discussed its real time cost is dramatically lower than the other block-Lanczos algorithm (since the involved matrix multiplication may be efficiently computed).
-This is further validated by the numerical results in Figure 4.
+As shown in Figure~\ref{fig:runtime}, our fast-MUSIC method 1 is the most efficient, with its time complexity linearly scalable with $M$, i.e. $\OM (p^2 M )$.
+For a large array $M=1000$, its required computation latency is only 0.5 ms; while MUSIC consumes 500 ms. So, it would be $1000$ times faster than the standard MUSIC.
+It is noteworthy that, although our fast method 2 theoretically has a time complexity $\OM (tp M^2)$, its time cost, as discussed, is dramatically lower than the block-Lanczos algorithm and the other Randomized MUSIC \cite{Li2020Fast}.
+As discussed, the iteration number in fast method 2 is set to $2$, while $p\sim \mathcal{O}(K)$.
+As validated by Figure~\ref{fig:runtime}, its time complexity is much lower than the Lanczos method, whereby the parameter $p_M$ grows as $\OM(\log M)$ (e.g. $p_M=7$ for $M=1024$).
+Its processing latency is only 4 ms when $M=1000$, only slightly higher than the Propagator method (2.7 ms).
 As such, our fast method 2 is also applicable to real-time automotive sensing.
-E.g., its processing latency is 4 ms when $M=1000$, slightly higher than a Propagator method (2.7 ms).